 With the arrival of GDPR it becomes essential to follow them in order to protect your organization from potential legal issues.
 Furthermore, if you are storing European data on servers outside EU, you are effectively exporting the PII (Personally Identifiable Information).
 European law does not allow exporting of user “personally identifiable information” unless companies can demonstrate they will protect European users’ privacy and data.

-Thus, if you are shipping your logs to a log management service, using a logging service in the EU is another best practice to consider.
+Thus, if you are shipping your logs to a log management software, using a logging service in the EU is another best practice to consider.
 This is precisely why we’ve launched Sematext Cloud Europe back in 2017.
-For more on logging follow @sematext.
+For more on log management follow @sematext.
 If you are into logging, check out our other logging resources and our Elasticsearch for Logging training class.